FarukArslanturk/Factory-IO-----PID-tank-level/README.md

 Twincat 3 :

 Program is written in ST language.
+Modbus Tcp is set for communication between twincat 3 and Factory IO.

 ![image](https://user-images.githubusercontent.com/70879506/110313931-36afe680-8018-11eb-8f40-2cc73972a2d2.png)